OlivierSohn/hamazed/README.md

 # Backlog

+- when ship goes too fast it is possible to go through walls ! fix it...
 - test flicker with blit buffer

 - when laser is shot, just redraw what is needed : laser ray + number in color